Notre Dame College: Academics

-The college also has three special programs and two interdisciplinary programs.
-NDC currently offers 30 majors in its bachelor's degree programs.
-It also offers an Associate in Arts degree in Pastoral Ministry. and a master's degree in National Security and Intelligence Studies.
+The college also had three special programs and two interdisciplinary programs.
+NDC offered 30 majors in its bachelor's degree programs.
+It also offered an Associate in Arts degree in Pastoral Ministry. and a master's degree in National Security and Intelligence Studies.
 In 2018, the college introduced graduate programs in Business.

 Athletics

-Notre Dame College's athletic teams are known as the Falcons, whose colors are blue and gold.
-The school sponsors 22 intercollegiate teams.
-The college is a member of the National Collegiate Athletic Association (NCAA) at the Division II level.
+Notre Dame College's athletic teams were known as the Falcons, whose colors are blue and gold.
+The school sponsored 22 intercollegiate teams.
+The college was a member of the National Collegiate Athletic Association (NCAA) at the Division II level.
 In August 2012, Notre Dame became a charter member of the Mountain East Conference (MEC), a new Division II league that began play in the 2013–14 school year.
-The MEC, made up mostly of schools leaving the West Virginia Intercollegiate Athletic Conference, also includes another Ohio school and former NAIA member in Urbana University.
-It will sponsor 16 sports, eight each for men and women.
+The MEC, made up mostly of schools leaving the West Virginia Intercollegiate Athletic Conference, also included another Ohio school and former NAIA member in Urbana University.
+It sponsored 16 sports, eight each for men and women.

-Notre Dame College previously competed in National Association of Intercollegiate Athletics (NAIA) as a member of the American Mideast Conference (AMC) from 1998–99 to 2010–11.
+Notre Dame College previously competed in the National Association of Intercollegiate Athletics (NAIA) as a member of the American Mideast Conference (AMC) from 1998–99 to 2010–11.
 The college began the transition process during the 2009–10 academic year as an NCAA candidacy institution and was granted provisional status for the 2011–12 academic year.
 In July 2012, the college received notice it was accepted as a full member starting in the 2012–13 academic year; as a full member the college is eligible for postseason conference and NCAA competition.
 During its time in the NAIA, the college was known for its men's wrestling program.
 The team won back-to-back NAIA National Championships in 2010 and 2011.
 In 2014, the school's second year of NCAA eligibility, Notre Dame College won the Division II national wrestling championship led by four-time national champion and undefeated wrestler Joey Davis.

 The men's rugby team won the 2017 USA Rugby men's collegiate Division IAA national championship, defeating UC–Davis, 40–20.
+The team also won the 2023 NCR (National Collegiate Rugby) DI national championship, defeating St Bonaventure, 33-10.

 Men's

-Sports to be sponsored by the MEC are in italics.
+Sports that were sponsored by the MEC are in italics.